tanzimmostafa/My_Profile/README.md

 # profile
-A simple website of my personal profile: https://tanzimmostafa.github.io/Tanzim-Profile/
+A simple website of my personal profile.